Investing

 Why were interest rates so low and why are they now rising?

-In light of these circumstances, the RBA responded by gradually lowering interest rates, which has encouraged spending, lending, investing and borrowing.
+In light of these circumstances, the RBA began gradually lowering interest rates in 2011, which encouraged spending, lending, investing and borrowing.

 What do higher interest rates mean for my savings account?

-To answer that, we should first think about why you need your savings to grow in the first place.
-Isn’t it enough that you’ve put some money away?
+To answer that, we must first think about why you need your savings to grow in the first place.

-Unfortunately, no. Let’s start with a simple example.
-If you put $10,000 in the bank, you can be assured it’s safe and you’ll still have $10,000 if you decide to withdraw it in 10 years.
+Here’s a simple example.
+If you put $10,000 in the bank, you can be assured it’s safe and you’ll still have $10,000 if you decide to withdraw it in ten years’ time.

-The problem is, in 10 years, things will cost much more (see The Reserve Bank’s Inflation Calculator to test this theory), and your $10,000 won’t be able to buy you as much.
+The problem is that in a decade, things will cost much more – check out the Reserve Bank’s Inflation Calculator to test this theory – and your $10,000 won’t be able to buy you as much.

 Essentially, Australians simply stashing cash in a high interest savings account are likely to see the value of their hard-earned money fall in comparison to the rising cost of goods and services (i.e. inflation).